netography/neto-mcp/neto_mcp_server/nql-guide.md

 - Filtering statistics and aggregations
 - Defining custom Detection Models to create an event

-Becoming familiar with NQL will help you take full advantage of the Fusion platform.

-> 📘 Comparing NQL to Other Query Languages
->
-> NQL is designed specifically for network traffic and security analytics, with features optimized for querying this type of data.
-Unlike SQL, which is a general-purpose query language for relational databases, NQL is tailored to operate on high-throughput network data with a focus on real-time analysis.
-Similar to Splunk's SPL (Search Processing Language) and Elasticsearch's Query DSL, NQL provides specialized operators and pattern matching capabilities, making it well-suited for dynamic network environments.
-However, NQL's syntax and rules are distinct, reflecting its purpose-built nature for network security operations.

 # Using NQL in Fusion

-In the Fusion Portal, NQL can be used In the Global Filter (the bar at the top of the Portal), in Detection Models, or to define widgets inside custom dashboards.
+NQL can be used in Detection Models, or to define widgets inside custom dashboards.
 It can be used in the API as the value for the `search` parameter if it exists.

-## Applying NQL

-Results on each page are filtered by the _Global Filter_, the combination of the date/time range you select and the NQL filter you enter.

-> 📘 The button in the Global Filter changes to UPDATE when you need to apply a new value
->
-> If it says **UPDATE**, that means you changed a value but have not yet applied it.
-Apply the filter by clicking the **UPDATE** button, or pressing Enter in the NQL text box.
->
-> [block:image]{"images":[{"image":["https://files.readme.io/f067f44a1b56b5b15d2c0abd3085a1d0a2a28bae56695bb6b2ae886bb67e01c3-fusion-filter-update.png","",""],"align":"center"}]}[/block]

 # NQL Syntax

 ## NQL Examples

-Use the [NQL Presets](doc:nql-presets) to see additional examples.

 | Description           | NQL                                                                |
 | --------------------- | ------------------------------------------------------------------ |